avarone-github/essex/docs/reference/positions/index.md

 </code>
 </pre>

-The value of the `end` position is the zero-based index of the first character after the text block.
+The value of the `end` position is the zero-based index of the **first character after the text block**.
 In the example case above, the end position of the phrase is 65:

 <pre>